-Acute Transfusion Reactions: Notify blood bank.
-Send BOTH the blood and tubing back to the lab for testing.
+Acute Transfusion Reactions: Notify blood bank immediately.
+Send BOTH the blood and tubing back to the lab for testing (exceptions: mild fever <39°C with no other symptoms, and urticarial reactions).
 Always check for clerical errors.
+Always stop the transfusion and perform a bedside assessment.